Tuesday, March 3, 2009

 Connecting to the Internet to receive emails and browse Web sites is possible almost everywhere you go, via HSDPA (3.5G) or Wi-Fi.
 Using the built-in Wi-Fi scanner, it's easy to find a hotspot and connect to it.

+To save battery life, you should turn off Wi-Fi scanning when you're not using it.
 Surfing the Net is better than with most built-in browsers.
 Pages are displayed in full and, interestingly, the E71's browser supports Flash and lets you watch YouTube videos, although it's fairly sluggish -- audio streams faster than video.